 Our Miami nursing home negligence lawyers seek to get maximum compensation for the victim of Nursing home negligence and help him or her explore other options and alternative ways to seek additional compensation for injuries sustained.

 If your loved one has been a victim of Nursing home negligence, it is your moral duty to take action against the perpetuators of such negligence and bring them to justice.
 If the nursing home is found liable, you would be entitled to claim and recover compensation and damages on behalf of the victim.
 The victim may be entitled to receive a settlement for following expenses and damages :-

 - Future and past medical bills, including mental health and rehabilitation costs.

-- Pain and suffering
+- Pain and suffering.

-- Emotional pain and suffering.
+- Emotional distress and mental anguish.

 WHY HIRE KAIRE & HEFFERNAN ?